 He went on to serve as principal at Buffalo High School as well as assistant and associate principal at Bryan High School.
 In 2008, Piatt helped open Bryan ISD’s second high school: James Earl Rudder High.

 Member since 2020

-Marina Quilantan-Rivera has served on the Lyford CISD Board of Trustees since 2007 and currently holds the position of board vice president.
+Marina Quilantan-Rivera has served on the Lyford CISD Board of Trustees since 2007 and currently holds the position of board president.
 She is a master trustee from the 2010 Leadership TASB class.